 How Do You Make Denominators The Same

-Dec 05, 2025 · 12 min read
+12 min read

 Imagine you're planning a pizza party.
-You want to offer a variety of toppings.
+Plus, you want to offer a variety of toppings.
 One-quarter of the pizza will be pepperoni, and one-third will be mushrooms.
 To figure out how much of the pizza will be covered in either pepperoni or mushrooms, you need to add these fractions together.
 But how can you add 1/4 and 1/3 directly?
 The slices, or denominators, are different sizes!
 This is where the technique of making denominators the same comes in handy, allowing you to combine these fractions effortlessly.

 Mastering the Art of Common Denominators